rreece/rreece.github.io/outline-of-philosophy/math.md

 More:

--   Von Neumann recognized the importance first.
+-   von Neumann recognized the importance first.
 -   G&ouml;del was a platonist, a (religious) realist.
 -   Discuss how incompleteness is overblown in overly epistemically defeatist ways.